djha-skin/nrdl/README.md

 and
 [`read-char`](https://www.lispworks.com/documentation/HyperSpec/Body/f_rd_cha.htm).
 Most languages have these or similar.
-This ensures that NRDL can be read without any buffering, but can serialized directly.
+This ensures that NRDL can be read without any buffering, but can deserialized directly.
 The decision of maintaining _LL(1)_ status is a design decision that, at one stroke, drastically simplifies the workload of parser implementers.
-This solves the hampered implementation proliferation that we see with YAML.
+This aims to solve the hampered implementation proliferation problem that we see with YAML.

 ### EDN